 I am a member of Ethel Maude, a collective of artists, designers and filmmakers in Edinburgh. http://www.ethelmaude.org/

-I have a long involvement with teaching sound, most notably as a University lecturer, for many years at Duncan of Jordanston College of Art and Design where I was lecturer in sound (2006 – 2014), and now with Edinburgh Napier where I teach sound for BA and MA film students and at ECA, where I annually teach a project as part of the Sound Design Masters course.
+Irvine has a long involvement with teaching sound, most notably as a University lecturer, for many years at Duncan of Jordanston College of Art and Design where she was lecturer in sound (2006 – 2014), and now with Edinburgh Napier where she teaches sound for BA and MA film students and at ECA, where she annually teaches a project as part of the Sound Design Masters course.

-Teaching is a shared voyage which I love.
-Whether I am introducing people to an area they have not explored before or helping to extend existing skills, knowledge and appreciation for what sound can bring to work, it is a process I delight in and am energised by.
+Teaching is a shared voyage which she loves.
+Whether introducing people to an area they have not explored before or helping to extend existing skills, knowledge and appreciation for what sound can bring to work, it is a process she takes a good deal of delight in and is energised by.

-I design and deliver practice and theory workshops in sound design, sound art, radio and film.
-I develop projects and curriculum in a wide range academic, industry and community settings for individuals, group work and lecture halls.
+Irvine designs and delivers practice and theory curriculum in sound design, sound art, radio and film.
+She develops projects, workshops and lectures in a wide range academic, industry and community settings for individuals, group work and lecture halls.

-I also continue to explore recorded conversation, field recording, modes of listening, navigating sound archives and audio data bases in a context of sound and radio art.
+Irvine also continues to explore recorded conversation, field recording, modes of listening, navigating sound archives and audio data bases in a context of sound and radio art.